Kullervo: Evaluation

-In art
+In drama, music, poetry and games

 Kullervo is an eponymous 1860 play by Aleksis Kivi.
 An English translation, by Douglas Robinson, was published in 1993: Aleksis Kivi's Heath Cobblers and Kullervo.

 Kullervo is an eponymous 1892 choral symphony in five movements for full orchestra, two vocal soloists, and male choir by Jean Sibelius.
 It was opus 7 for Sibelius and his first successful work.

 Kullervo's Curse (1899) and Kullervo Rides to War (1901) are two paintings by Akseli Gallen-Kallela on the myth.

 In the Jäger March (Jääkärin marssi) by Jean Sibelius one of the lines reads: Me nousemme kostona Kullervon, in English: We shall rise as Kullervo's revenge.

 Kullervo is the subject of a 1988 opera by Aulis Sallinen.

 Kullervo is also the subject of a symphonic poem composed in 1913 by Leevi Madetoja.

 In 2006, the Finnish metal band Amorphis released the album Eclipse, which tells the story of Kullervo according to a play by Paavo Haavikko.
 The play has been translated into English by Anselm Hollo.

 The Hilliard Ensemble commissioned an English language setting of Kullervo's story, Kullervo's Message, from Veljo Tormis.

+In June 2023, the video game Warframe released a new playable character named for and inspired by Kullervo.

+The 1938 play Suomi by Elizabeth Goudge (1900-1984), in her Three Plays: Suomi; The Brontës of Haworth; Fanny Burney (Gerald Duckworth, 1939), includes a Kullervo-like character in her modern story of Finland's struggle for independence from Tsarist Russia.
+The mother in the story is called "Suomi", a nickname based on the Finnish word for "Finland".
+Her two sons are Olof and Kryosti.
+Olof (a Lemminkäinen-figure) is killed by Russians.
+Kryosti (as a Kullervo-figure) is exiled to Siberia.
+When he returns, eighteen years later, during the Russian Revolution, he kills Olof's son, Sigurd, and then, in a fit of remorse, Kryosti commits suicide.
+Following the incest-motif of the story of Kullervo, Sigurd and Anna are the twin children of Olof.
+Ignorant of the fact that they are brother and sister, they marry.
+But Anna dies in childbirth, and Sigurd is murdered by Kryosti, because of his insane jealousy of his own brother, Olof.

+In August 2024, it was announced that Antti Jokinen has been attached to direct the upcoming film Kalevala: The Story of Kullervo, and Elias Salonen has been cast as the title character in the film.